Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 To carry out testing on mobile devices I have used Google Chrome as well as Safari on my IPad and IPhone.

-During all stages of JavaScript method & function verification, console.log() was utilised to simulate the required results.
+During all stages of JavaScript method & function verification, console.log() was utilised to simulate the required outcome before implementing the end result on the page.

 Please see the testing procedure table I have created for the VWCC website below:
 <br/><br/>